 Primacy and Recency Effect

-We have stronger recall of input (visual, olfactory, tactile, auditory, gustatory, or other bodily senses12Use your imagination) that was presented well—the Primacy Effect.
+We have stronger recall of input (visual, olfactory, tactile, auditory, gustatory, or other bodily senses12) that was presented well—the Primacy Effect.
 We also have stronger recall of input that was most recent, for example, we’ll have better memory of the end of a book or movie than the beginning—the Recency Effect.
 This happens subconsciously, which means that if we are asked why it is that we remember a specific piece of information, often the best we manage is a post-hoc rationalisation.

 Misreading Events | The Fairness of Life